meltamagodan/Gimme-Volumes/README.md

 ## Reduce Size (Optional)

-To further reduce the app size, a Python script (`clean_unused.py`) is provided to delete unnecessary DLLs and folders.
+To further reduce the app size, a Python script (`!delete_unused_files.py`) is provided to delete unnecessary DLLs and folders.
 Just drop it into the EXE directory and run it.

-> ⚠️ **Use at your own risk.** Make sure you back up important files.
+> 250mb -> 120mb

 ---